 - There was one default in the Index during the week (Town Sports International; Entertainment & Leisure sector).

 Source: S&P/LCD, S&P/LSTA Leveraged Loan Index and S&P Global Market Intelligence.
 Additional footnotes and disclosures on back page.
 Past performance is no guarantee of future results.
 Investors cannot invest directly in the Index.

 Unless otherwise noted, the source for all data in this report is Standard & Poor’s/LCD.
 S&P/LCD does not make any representations or warranties as to the completeness, accuracy or sufficiency of the data in this report.

 1 – Assumes 3 Year Maturity.
-Three year maturity assumption: (i) all loans pay off at par in 3 years, (ii) discount from par is amortized evenly over the 3 years as additional spread, and (iii) no other principal payments during the 3 years.
+Three-year maturity assumption: (i) all loans pay off at par in 3 years, (ii) discount from par is amortized evenly over the 3 years as additional spread, and (iii) no other principal payments during the 3 years.
 Discounted spread is calculated based upon the current bid price, not on par.
-Please note that Index yield data is only available on a lagging basis, thus the data demonstrated is as of July 18, 2019.
+Please note that Index yield data is only available on a lagging basis, thus the data demonstrated is as of September 11, 2020.

 2 – Excludes facilities that are currently in default.

 3 – Comprises all loans, including those not tracked in the LPC mark-to-market service.
 Vast majority are institutional tranches.
 Issuer default rate is calculated as the number of defaults over the last twelve months divided by the number of issuers in the Index at the beginning of the twelve-month period.
 Principal default rate is calculated as the amount defaulted over the last twelve months divided by the amount outstanding at the beginning of the twelve-month period.